wryan67/UltimatePiClock/readme.md

 ## Compiling

+Using make

+    $ make clean && make

-Currently using Visual Studio Community Edition for development and compiling.
+Using Visual Studio

     1. Open the piClock.sln using Visual Studio
     2. Setup your Remote Build Machine